 At construction sites around New York, could you be in danger?

-If you’re injured by a falling object at a construction site, what is your recourse?
+If you’re injured by a falling object at a construction site, what is your recourse and how can a construction injury law firm help?

 Of course, wherever the law of gravity applies, falling objects pose a danger.